Atlas975/Notes/Languages&Compilation/LR(0)_parsing.md

 	- **Stack**: keeps a list of states it has been in
 	- **Action table**: guides parser on to the next state based on current state  and the terminal / NON-TERMINAL that was read
 	- **Goto table**: dictates what [[Formal_languages|grammar rule]] to apply considering current state and the terminal / NON-TERMINAL that was read
+- With no lookahead, the grammar must have no ambiguity

 ## Action table entries
 - **Shift (`sn`):** Move to state `n`.